koushikvikram/koushikvikram.github.io/Self Improvement/compound-effect.md

 ### Microwave Mentality

-Understanding the Compound Effect will **rid you of "insta-results" expectation.
+Understanding the Compound Effect will **rid you of "insta-results" expectation**.
 Promise yourself that you'll let go once and for all the lottery-winner expectations, because for every lottery winner, there are millions of losers.

 Begin everyday earlier than others and end later than others.
 Know in your bones that your only path to success is through a **continuum of**
 - mundane